sms83/tm-server/README.md

-# tm-server
-# npm install grunt-shell

-# grunt
+# meanstackapp

-#docker build -t sms83/tm-mean .
+#docker build . -t sms83/meanstackapp:latest
-#docker push sms83/tm-mean
+#docker push sms83/meanstackapp

+Steps to run the project
+Install Docker community edition 18+ in your system Check out the sources code from this GIT project
+Run the command
+#docker-compose up